cllckn/information-and-communication-technologies/module2/README.md

 > **Object-Oriented Programming (OOP)**
 > - Provides mechanisms that make change more manageable and less risky.
 > - When we need to change data, encapsulation makes it easy to track which functions use it.
-Mechanisms that ensure low coupling (such as abstraction in SOLID) also prevent change requests from affecting dependent modules.ny chang requests from affecting the depended modules.
+Mechanisms that ensure low coupling (such as abstraction in SOLID) also prevent any change requests from affecting dependent modules.
 > - Key features:
 >  - **Access specifiers** (public, private, protected) → control how data can be accessed.
 >  - **Encapsulation** → bundle data and behavior together.